 - Presenters are encouraged to submit a PDF file of the poster before the conference for the proceedings.

 - Poster size should be 4’ x 3’, stands WILL be provided and posters will be displayed for both days of the conference in a specified viewing area.

-Conference presenters are encouraged to consider submitting a full article for the 2019 issue of the Journal of SC Water Resources from their 2018 conference presentation.
-The deadline to submit after the conference is January 31, 2019.
+Conference presenters are encouraged to consider submitting a full article for the 2022 issue of the Journal of SC Water Resources from their 2022 conference presentation.

 Abstracts for POSTER presentations are currently being accepted for topics related to the categories listed below: (For the abstract submittal, the preferred abstract length is 500 words)

 Community‐based programs educate local stakeholders and decision makers on watershed issues related to the value, preservation, conservation and sustainable use of their natural resources.
 Paper topics may include K‐12 natural resources education; land‐use and stormwater management; best management practices; community‐based conservation; community‐based monitoring programs for streams, rivers, lakes, and estuaries; land trusts; community‐based ecological restoration and private industry partnering with water‐based organizations.
 OF SPECIAL INTEREST: CASE STUDIES ON HURRICANES IRMA AND MATTHEW, THE WINTER STORMS, CLIMATE EFFECTS ON DROUGHT AND FLOODING; STORMWATER AND STORMWATER PONDS; EFFECTS OF A GROWING POPULATION ON OUR WATER RESOURCES.